 One of the easiest ways to add color, warmth and texture to your room this fall is to introduce a versatile – and easily changeable – rug.
-More flexible than a carpet or other form of fixed floor-covering, rugs and runners offer a fantastic way to soften a hard stone, tiled or timber floor, and can also be layered onto soft floors to provide extra interest or to define zones.
+More flexible than a carpet or other form of fixed floorcovering, rugs and runners offer a fantastic way to soften a hard stone, tiled or timber floor, and can also be layered onto soft floors to provide extra interest or to define zones.

-‘Think of your rug as a piece of art for your floor,' says Linny Moss, creative director of Knots Rugs.
+‘Think of your kitchen rug as a piece of art for your floor,' says Linny Moss, creative director of Knots Rugs.
 'More people are being adventurous with their rug choices and seeing them as investment pieces that will match beautifully with your existing interiors.'

+Fall decor stretch right up to and beyond Thanksgiving, when we start to think about Christmas instead.
 If you're hosting the Thanksgiving feast this year, you likely have a lot on your to-do list, and between carving the turkey and baking the pumpkin (or pecan) pie, setting the table should be high on your priority list.

-If you are a traditionalist at heart, choose a selection of simple yet timeless decorations that you can use every year.
+If you are a traditionalist at heart, choose a selection of simple yet timeless Thanksgiving table decorations that you can use every year.
 A selection of glassware, foliage and candles should be enough to satisfy most of us.

 However, Thanksgiving often calls for plenty of seasonal color – think burnt orange, mustard yellows and a warming taupe palette.
 If you really want to stay true to tradition, a pinecone fall table centerpiece is a must – and why not throw in a gourd or two.

-5. Gather around an outdoor fire pit
+10. Gather around an outdoor fire pit

-Setting up an enclosed seating area around a fire pit, log-burning brazier or chiminea is a tried-and-tested way of adding the cozy factor to your outdoor fall decor this fall.
+Setting up an enclosed seating area around a fire pit, log-burning brazier or chiminea is a tried-and-tested way of adding the cozy factor to your fall decor this fall.
 As well as warmth, the fire will add extra light and can be used for seasonal treats, such as toasting marshmallows or warming mulled wine.

 It might seem rather ambitious, but with the heat of an outdoor fire pit, you can start to enjoy your backyard all year round.

-6. Hibernate at home in a cozy living space
+11. Hibernate at home in a cozy living space

 'Flexibility is key – eclectic furniture and notable accessories not only make your home more welcoming, they're a great way to express your personality,' says Sam Baldry, head of design at Swoon.